 How to Create Web Meta Messenger App on macOS

-With the recent announcement that all desktop Meta Messenger app for Windows and macOS will be depreciated as of coming December, I had to login to my Facebook account to see how the web interface has changed since forever.
-To be frank, I was never a heavy Facebook user; I liked it as another option of myriads of other messenger apps, but not as a platform.
-But it did sting that I had to log into a website I rarely use.
+With the recent announcement all desktop Meta Messenger app for Windows and macOS will be depreciated this coming December, I had to login to my Facebook account to see how the web interface has changed since forever.
+To be frank, I was never a heavy Facebook user.
+I liked it as another option amongst myriads of other messenger apps, but not as a platform.
+But it did sting I had to log into a website I rarely use.

 One good news for macOS users — you don’t have to.
 Just like iOS Safari, you can create a web app on the dock of a website of your choice.
 It might sound obvious, as if it’s adding a shortcut or a bookmark to the website; however, one neat trick macOS pulls is that the web app UI is well incorporated enough so that it is nearly indistinguishable from a real app.